Ask Your Boiler and System Questions or Leave Your Comments Here

 I would rather do this from a water heater than a domestic hot water coil in the boiler.

-As cold water would be drawn through the coil it would kill most of the steam in the Boiler.
+As cold water would be drawn through the coil, it would kill most of the steam in the Boiler.

 3. Install at least two boiler risers from the boiler.
-Make the header as high as possible or use a dropped header on boiler and system header.
+Make the header as high as possible or use a dropped header on the boiler and system header.

 4. Use as high a riser as possible off crab pot